simveit/simveit.github.io/_posts/2024-07-08-introduction-probability.md

  (6, 5),
  (6, 6)}
 ```
+From the above we see that there are 36 possibilities in total: 6 for each dice throw,
 Let's consider the event that the sum of two dice throws is four or less.

 ```python